MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ## Use the customized process

  Eventually, after Ken imports the custom management pack into Service Manager and completes the creation of all the necessary custom objects.
 They can use the new process for compliance change requests.
-They create a new compliance change request to add ADComputer1 computer to the GP_AUTHAPPS AD DS group.
+They create a compliance change request to add ADComputer1 computer to the GP_AUTHAPPS AD DS group.
 They can then monitor the process to confirm that the new computer is successfully added to the group.

 ## Prerequisites for the customization scenario